tetrane/reven2-resources/automation/analysis/notebooks/diffing/diffing.md

 In this cell, instead of comparing the entire function, we will focus on the instructions involved with certain bytes of the input.
 This further reduces the output, making it easy to focus on relevant code.

-Since the input is much smaller than before, we can also print the context alongside the instruction, making the report easier to read.
+Since the input is much smaller than before, we can also print the context alongside the instruction by using the callback `display_instructions_context`, making the report easier to read.

 ```python
 def my_function_data(server, offset, size=1):